Why Study Hebrew Language and Culture?

 Finally, we must consider whether we are content with our present religious experience, or do we dare to consider Jesus and His Church in their original Jewish context?
 Choosing not to study Hebrew language and culture certainly won't keep you out of heaven and certainly doesn't make you a second-class church member.
 But please consider the possibility that you could be missing an opportunity to experience our Lord and the biblical message in a fresh and meaningful way.
 May we never become complacent in our attitude and thereby limit our understanding of biblical truth.
 Rather, may we keep an open mind in our pursuit of biblical understanding that we may fulfill the imperative of 2 Timothy 2:15, "Study to show yourself approved unto God, a workman that does not need to be ashamed, rightly dividing the word of truth."

 Ken was reared in Oklahoma and holds a BS in Zoology and an MA in Medical Microbiology, both from the University of Oklahoma.
 Ken and Lenore attended Southwestern Baptist Theological Seminary prior to appointment to the Baptist Hospital in the Gaza Strip, where they served five years.
-Ken now works full-time with HaKesher.
+Ken worked with hakesher.org.

 Lenore was reared in Israel, daughter of former Jerusalem pastor, the late Dr. Robert L. and Margaret Lindsey.
 She holds a BS in Nursing from the University of Oklahoma, an MA in Biblical Literature and an MA in Advanced Biblical Languages, both from Oral Roberts University.
 She teaches Modern Hebrew at Oral Roberts University as Assistant Professor of Modern Languages.